X-R-G-B/R-Bus/docs/network/rfc/RFC.md

 3.5.1.
 INFO_LOBBY

     To understand this action, the action header `magick` must be equal to `17`

+    This action is used to let the Main Server know the current Lobby Server exists.

     The action body is composed of the following fields:
     - `magick`